Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Best bases for a short weekend

-The most efficient base for a classic 48-hour weekend.
-Close to Karl Johans gate, the National Museum area, Aker Brygge, and transport from Oslo S. If you want maximum walkability with minimal friction, stay here.
+Teaterkvartalet (Sentrum) The most efficient base for a classic 48-hour weekend.
+Close to Karl Johans gate, the National Museum area, Aker Brygge, and transport from Oslo S. Ideal if you want maximum walkability with minimal friction.

-A central base with a local feel.
-Parks, cafés, and quieter streets, while still walkable to Aker Brygge, Frogner, and the city centre.
-Great if you want less touristy energy without losing convenience.
+Solli Central with a local feel.
+Parks, cafés, and calmer streets, while still walkable to Aker Brygge, Frogner, and the city centre.
+A good choice if you want less touristy energy without losing convenience.

-The best summer-vibe base.
+Sørenga Best summer-vibe base.
 Evening waterfront walks, swims, and long daylight, with easy access to Bjørvika and the Opera area.
-Slightly more fjord-focused than central, but excellent for short stays if you like modern waterfront atmosphere.
+Slightly more fjord-focused than central, but excellent for short stays.

 Read the full neighbourhood guide →